Spoffy/Zombies-and-Demons-Vietnam/README.md

 ## How do I use this mod?

-This adds variants of every unit the S.O.G.
+This adds zombie variants of every unit in the S.O.G.
 Prairie Fire CDLC.

 The zombie variants for each unit are identical to their CDLC classnames, but with one of the following postfixes: